changecase/qmlbook/en/ch04/index.rst

 Let's go through the different features of properties:

 (1) ``id`` is a very special property-like value, it is used to reference elements inside a QML file (called "document" in QML).
 The ``id`` is not a string type but rather an identifier and part of the QML syntax.
-An ``id`` needs to be unique inside a document and it can't be re-set to a different value, nor may it be queried.
+An ``id`` needs to be unique inside a document and it can't be reset to a different value, nor may it be queried.
 (It behaves more like a pointer in the C++ world.)

 (2) A property can be set to a value, depending on its type.
 If no value is given for a property, an initial value will be chosen.
 You need to consult the documentation of the particular element for more information about the initial value of a property.

 (3) A property can depend on one or many other properties.
 This is called *binding*.
-A bound property is updated, when its dependent properties change.
+A bound property is updated when its dependent properties change.
 It works like a contract, in this case the ``height`` should always be two times the ``width``.

-(4) Adding own properties to an element is done using the ``property`` qualifier followed by the type, the name and the optional initial value (``property <type> <name> : <value>``).
+(4) Adding custom properties to an element is done using the ``property`` qualifier followed by the type, the name of the new property, and the optional initial value (``property <type> <name> : <value>``).
 If no initial value is given a system initial value is chosen.

     .. note:: You can also declare one property to be the default property if no property name is given by prepending the property declaration with the ``default`` keyword.
 This is used for example when you add child elements, the child elements are added automatically to the default property ``children`` of type list if they are visible elements.